 Emergency rooms are often crowded, intimidating, expensive places to be.
-When used for their original intentions––to offer rapid medical assistance in emergency situations––they provide an essential service in the medical industry.
-But according to the American Medical Association, 40 to 55% of emergency room visits could be avoided if patients could just speak to a physician over the phone before deciding how to get care.
+When used for their original intentions –– to offer rapid medical assistance in emergency situations––they provide an essential service in the medical industry.
+But according to the American Medical Association, 40-55% of emergency room visits could be avoided if patients could just speak to a physician over the phone before deciding how to get care.

 Dr. Mark Friedman, an emergency physician and a co-founder of First Stop Health, sat down with us to talk about the relationship between telemedicine and emergency professionals.
 His insight will drastically change your experiences with emergency rooms:

 Dr. Friedman is Assistant Clinical Professor of Trauma and Emergency Medicine at the University of Connecticut.
 He is a nationally recognized expert in medical cost containment, serving as an adviser to various government entities on medical billing, fraud and abuse.

 Q: Why have emergency care facilities become overcrowded and often misused for minor injuries or illnesses that should be treated by primary care physicians?

 A: “When I first went into the emergency department as a medical resident, we actually had a nurse who sat out in front of the emergency room: She was the gatekeeper.
 She was the triage officer.
 You would have to get past her to get into the emergency room.
 If all you had was a runny nose, she’d give you tissues and tell you to go home.
 And if what you needed was an appointment with your family doctor, she’d pick up the phone and make you an appointment.
 If you needed a referral, she’d tell you who to call and make an appointment with.